20 seriously weird places around the world

 18. The Catacombs, Paris, France

-The deeply creepy catacombs are a network of old quarry tunnels beneath Paris and the final resting place of around six million Parisians.
-Most are anonymous skulls and bones taken from the city’s overcrowded graveyards during the eighteenth and nineteenth centuries.
-It wasn’t until the authorities realised its potential as a tourist attraction that the bones were arranged in the macabre displays seen today.
-It's a sure contender for one of the strangest places in the world.
+The catacombs are a creepy network of old quarry tunnels under Paris, where about six million Parisians are buried.
+Most of the bones are from the city's overcrowded graveyards in the 18th and 19th centuries.
+It wasn't until the authorities saw its potential as a tourist spot that the bones were arranged in the eerie displays you see today.
+It's definitely one of the strangest places in the world.

-As a popular tourist attraction nowadays, make sure to get your Catacombs tickets beforehand to skip-the-lines.
-The catacombs are open from Tuesday to Saturday 10am to 8.30pm.
-If you're keen on exploring the underground of Paris, you might like to discover these subterranean wonders elsewhere too.
+As a popular tourist attraction now, make sure to get your catacombs tickets beforehand to skip the lines.
+The catacombs are open from Tuesday to Saturday, 10am to 8.30pm.
+Note that opening hours and days may change, so it's best to check the official website for the latest information.

 One of the best things to see in Paris is its catacombs © I. Casavechia/Shutterstock